DanRuta/jsNet/README.md

 }})
 net = new Network({weightsConfig: {distribution: "xavierNormal"}})
 net = new Network({weightsConfig: {distribution: "lecunUniform"}})
+net = new Network({weightsConfig: {distribution: n => [...new Array(n)]}})
 ```

 Xavier Normal/Uniform falls back to Lecun Normal/Uniform on the last layer, where there is no fanOut to use.

+You can set custom weights distribution functions.
+They are given as parameters the number of weights needed and the weightsConfig object, additionally containing a layer's fanIn and/or fanOut.
+It must return an array of weights.

 ## Future plans
 ---